Creative Career & Business

 Keeping your hand on the pulse of current trends and world events would be best.

-Whatever happens in the world determines what people want to see or be attracted by.
+Whatever happens in the world determines what people want to see or be attracted to.
 Beauty standards change faster than ever before – reflect it in your work.

 Innovation